pcmasuzzo/pcmasuzzo.github.io/pages/cancer/chemo-pills.md

 ### two pictures a day
 When I started assuming the oral chemotherapy, I thought I needed something to help me record the moment, something that would remind me I was going through the extra pain for a reason, in order to survive, to have a real chance at it.

 So I started taking pictures of the pills, two pictures a day for every day of chemotherapy.
+I started on August 7th 2024 and finished on January 14th 2025.

 Here is a little schema to help you visualize it:

 ```
 8 cycles of 3 weeks each = 24 weeks = 6 months